Panky-codes/panky-codes.github.io/_posts/2020-03-22-Templates.md

 This is one way of solving the template overload resolution problem.
 But is there another way of idiomatically solving this in C++?

 ## Concepts
 With C++20, we are officially getting a feature called `Concepts` inside the standard.
 Concepts are named sets of requirements for the templates.
 They define what type of parameters the templates should accept.
 One of the biggest advantages of Concepts is improved error messages for users by avoiding going into the weeds of implementation.
-Also, the readability of the code itself is much better with Concepts.
+Also, the readability of the code gets better with Concepts.

 I will show how we can constrain the templates using the new Concepts feature and then explain the syntax.
 ```cpp